anoma/namada/README.md

 * `debug`
 * `trace`

-The default is set to `info` for all the modules, expect for CometBFT ABCI, which has a lot of `debug` logging.
+The default is set to `info` for all the modules, except for CometBFT ABCI, which has a lot of `debug` logging.

 For more fine-grained logging levels settings, please refer to the [tracing subscriber docs](https://docs.rs/tracing-subscriber/0.2.18/tracing_subscriber/struct.EnvFilter.html#directives) for more information.